Azeh0/Linux-Mint-SpotDL-installer-SpotDL-Auto-Syncer/README.md

 # Linux-Mint-SpotDL-installer-SpotDL-Auto-Syncer
 Shows you how to use SpotDL on Linux Mint and includes a file to auto sync a playlist

-# How to install on Linux Mint
+# How to install SpotDL on Linux Mint
 ```
 sudo apt install pipx
 pipx install spotdl